DITAS-Project/ideko-use-case/vdc-caf-dpl/README.md

 It runs the Throughput Agent as _root_, then installs the neccesary flows to install the IDEKO VDC, copies the `flows.json` and `settings.json` files to Node-RED `/data` directory and installs `R`.
 Finally, runs Node-red as _node-red_ user.

+It also pulls the anomaly detection algorithm from IDEKO's Bitbucket repository, so providing credentials is mandatory on build time.

 Requirements
 ===